tomcritchlow/tomcritchlow.github.io/_posts/2017-01-26-f-yeah-side-projects.md

 And if you don't, someone else will.

-## A Note on The Privelege of Side Projects
+## A Note on The Privilege of Side Projects

-I think it's worth noting that there's a certain luxury of time that affords side projects that comes wrapped up with privelege.
+I think it's worth noting that there's a certain luxury of time that affords side projects that comes wrapped up with privilege.
 Oh, sure, just take some weekends and learn Python and build something.
 Some people use their weekends to work second jobs not launch side projects.

 That's why I'm always keen to stress how small these ideas can be.
 A tinyletter newsletter is enough!
 You don't need to be technical or devote a ton of time to it.
 Just find something you're interested in and carve out a simple, tiny flag on a little patch of sand that says "I made that".